paddy01/docker-laravel-queue-worker/README.md

 A docker image for working with queues being monitored by supervisor as recommended by laravel.

+## Credits
+This is based upon the work by [ipunktbs/laravel-queue-worker](https://hub.docker.com/r/ipunktbs/laravel-queue-worker/) just somewhat refined for my needs.

 ## Environment Configuration

 Running with redis you can configure your `QUEUE_CONNECTION` environment variable to match your redis link.
 In our case the link is called `redis` so the default value will be `redis`.